dancostinel/simple_behat/Readme.md

 ```
 # features/web/authentication.feature
 Feature: Authentication
-  In order to gain access to the site management area
+  In order to gain access to the site
-  As an admin
+  As a regular user
   I need to be able to login and logout

   Scenario: Logging in